benj-p/tagline_generator/README.md

 ## Can I contribute?

-Of course, feel free to fork it and clone this repo! 😊 This project is open to anyone who would like to contribute, but please open an issue to discuss any change before submitting your PR.
+Of course, feel free to fork and clone this repo! 😊 This project is open to anyone who would like to contribute, please open an issue to discuss any change before submitting your PR.